This page is dedicated to our deceased family members.

 Fran also wanted to have a girl but after several miscarriages they had to stop trying.
 The doctor warned her not to have any more children because it could kill her.
 She took it very hard.

 Fran was very independent and very focused in her thinking.
 She knew what she wanted, or wanted to do, and got it done.
-This may explain a little of her actions in her move away from Omaha and her successful business acumen she later developed.
-She and Bob worked many years for Camping World as ambassadors.
+This may explain a little of her actions in her move away from Omaha and the successful business acumen she later developed.
+She and Bob worked for many years for Camping World as ambassadors.
 At that time Camping World was a small company in southern California specializing in the sales of RVs.
 With the help of Fran and Bob the company grew to a coast-to-coast business selling RVs and camping supplies.
 They traveled the country and visited any campground or camping facility they crossed to leave information about Camping World and the products they sold.
 They would visit with people who camped to tell them about the company and build goodwill for the company.
-This proved very successful for the everyone.
+This proved very successful for everyone.

 Bob loved fishing, sometimes going to great lengths to provide the opportunity for getting out.
 He even bought a boat, under the guise of becoming a sailor of sorts, in order to get the whole family out on the water.
 But they knew better.
 Unfortunately, the launching of the boat was not the pleasant experience he desired.
 Both times in fact.
 But that is a story for his sons to pass on.

-Dan and David said Fran loved McDonalds, a lot.
+Dan and David said Fran loved McDonald’s, a lot.
 There was a restaurant near her and she went there every day and had a chicken sandwich.
 They also laugh about how scary it was to ride with her in the car.
 Seatbelts were mandatory when she was driving long before the federal government became concerned about safety.
 She didn’t have to say a word, everyone knew if they wanted to survive the drive they had better buckle up!

 Bob passed away on October 31, 2004.
 On October 16, 2005, just two weeks short of one year later, Fran passed away.
 On November 5, 2005, after a mass at St. John Vianney, Fran was buried next to her husband Bob at the Calvary Mausoleum in Omaha.
 Her obituary can be read here.
 They were survived at this time by their two sons and their wives (David and Kathy, and Dan and Janet), four grandchildren and 2 great-grandchildren.
 Looking back it can easily be said that they were made for each other.
 They lived happily together and apparently couldn’t bear being apart for too long.
 Now they are together again.